Trentonom0r3/After-Diffusion/README.md

 - [Notes/Extras](#notesextras)

 ## Change Log
+#### 5.25.23
+   - Created a basic [Discord Server](https://discord.gg/EbsH6ZHd) for people to join.
+It'll make things a bit easier for finding issues/providing updates and tutorials.
+I don't expect a ton of traffic, but its there if you're interested!

 #### 5.22.23
    - Fixed issue on ZXP install, added ZXP option back to repository.
    - Removed PIX2PIX button, added 'img2img alternative test' switch.